 Films — Live-Action

-- In Snow White & the Huntsman, Wicked Queen Ravenna is using magic to maintain her youth and beauty, and taking Snow White's heart will allow her to live as a beauty forever.
+- In Snow White and the Huntsman, Wicked Queen Ravenna is using magic to maintain her youth and beauty, and taking Snow White's heart will allow her to live as a beauty forever.
 It's never really explained why.

 - Like the original tale, in Snow White: A Tale of Terror Claudia is enamored with her physical appearance to the point that the magic mirror shows her to be beautiful in moments when she's not.